Shehr-e-Zaat: Plot

 Shehr-e-zaat revolves around a beautiful daydreamer Falak Sher, an only child to wealthy parents.
 Falak is a student of fine arts who makes the sculpture of the man of her dreams and falls head over heels in love when she finds the breathing manifestation of it in Salman Ansar.
 But the more Falak tries to get close to Salman, the more he ignores her.
 Hamza, Falak's close friend, adores her dearly.
 Falak had been oblivious to his love for her for a long time.
 Falak has always been the centre of attention and has never been deprived of anything.

 Falak's mother, Mehr-un-Nisa, built her subsistence according to worldly life.
-Falak and Salman get married, and during the initial days, Salman proves to be a good husband despite his father-in-law, Sher Afgan's reservations.
+Falak and Salman get married, and during the initial days, Salman proves to be a good husband despite his father-in-law, Sher Afgan's, reservations.
 Falak's happiness is short-lived as Salman falls in love with an uneducated and crass employee Tabinda, at his factory, with whom he begins an extramarital relationship.
-Falak decides to meet Tabinda and confront her.
-Falak is shocked seeing Tabinda's unattractive physical appearance and eventually suffers from a major nervous breakdown.
+Falak decides to meet Tabinda and confront her but is shocked by Tabinda's unattractive physical appearance and eventually suffers from a major nervous breakdown.
 She comes back to consciousness with a broken heart and, for the first time in her life, looks at her tragedy from a different perspective.

-Instead of craving Salman's lost love, she ponders over the power of destiny.
+Instead of craving for Salman's lost love, she ponders over the power of destiny.
 The fact that Salman prefers Tabinda, an ugly-looking woman with a loose character, over her forces her to go through a journey of self-discovery.
 She comes across the bitter realities and learns the true purpose of life while getting lessons from her grandmother.
 Falak adapts to simplicity, patience and humbleness.
 She brings quietness to her life and gets rid of unnecessary worldly pursuits.
 She accepts Salman back into her life after Tabinda leaves him without her previous obsession.